Toyota 2000GT Tyres

 1968 Toyota 2000 GT

-• The tyre that we recommend in this size is the 165 HR 15 PIRELLI CINTURATO CA67.
+• The tyre we recommend in this size is the 165 HR 15 PIRELLI CINTURATO CA67.

-• The 165-15 Michelin XAS is another great option; a tyre that was used on many notable sports cars from the '50s through to the end of the '60s, from MGA's to Porsche 356s, thanks largely in part to its fantastic sporty handling.
+• The XAS is a tyre that was used on many notable sports cars from the '50s through to the end of the '60s, from MGA's to Porsche 356s, largely because of its fantastic, sporty handling.

 • Toyota cars of this era fitted tube-type wheels and required innertubes.
 These tyres will fit Michelin 15E innertubes better than any other, and we believe Michelin tubes are the best.